Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 x

 The Construction Industry Scheme (CIS) affects the way that subcontractors in the construction industry pay tax in the UK.
-It means that the contractors they work for must deduct tax before paying them.
+In this article we explain who is affected, what will happen if you are, and what you need to do next.

-The Construction Industry Scheme (sometimes just called CIS) is a set of rules which affects the way that contractors working in the UK construction industry pay the subcontractors carrying out work for them.
+The Construction Industry Scheme (sometimes just called CIS) is a set of rules which affect the way contractors working in the UK construction industry pay subcontractors carrying out work for them.

 Under CIS rules, contractors must make deductions from their subcontractors’ invoices, and report these to HMRC via a CIS return.